 Pro anglers always catch-and-release these monsters.
 Eagle Lake is one of the first lakes in Ontario to implement the “under 54 inch” catch-&-release rule.
 This means virtually every Muskie caught in the last 15 years has been released.
 So take a picture, release the fish and get a replica made – it’s the reason why the next muskie caught on Eagle Lake may be the jewel in the crown!

-Book Your Trip at Andy Myers Lodge Today!
+Book Your Trip to Andy Myers Lodge Today!

 Rooms and packages at AML can go fast, especially during peak muskie season, so make sure you book your stay with us as soon as possible.

-We invite you to browse our packages, then contact us to learn more about our availability, dates, and pricing.
+We invite you to browse our Canadian fishing packages, then contact us to learn more about our availability, dates, and pricing.